amitshekhariitbhu/android-interview-questions/README.md

 * What is the `finalize()` method?
 * How does the `try{} catch {} finally{}` works?
 * What is the difference between instantiation and initialization of an object?
     - Initialization is the process of the memory allocation, when a new variable is created.
 Variables should be explicitly given a value, otherwise they may contain a random value that remained from the previous variable that was using the same memory space.
-To avoid this problem Java language assigns default (right after initialization) values to some data types:
+To avoid this problem, Java language assigns default (right after initialization) values to some data types:
         * `boolean` defaults to `false`;
         * `byte` defaults to `0`;
         * `short` defaults to `0`;